acmmendis/ansible-non-root-user/README.md

 The Ansible roles create system user accounts.
 There are two roles:

 1. `root_user`: Creates a root user account.
-2. `non_root_user`: Creates a non-root user account and requires a sudoers file to be provided as a variable.
+2. `non_root_user`: Creates a non-root user account with sudoers privilage.
+You need provide a valide sudoers file to be copied as a variable.
+The playbook will ignore the copying sudoers file if it is not provided.

 The play creates a static one time password for the user, which will be output at the end of the play.
 This password has to change on the first login.